-> These policies have lower benefits with higher premiums than traditional life insurance.
+These policies have lower benefits with higher premiums than traditional life insurance.
 They also have what the industry calls graded benefits.
-This type of benefit structure makes it doubly important to let your beneficiary know how your life insurance works.
+This type of benefit structure makes it doubly important to let you beneficiary know how your life insurance works.

-> Graded benefits pay differently depending on how long you’ve held the policy.
-You need to survive at least two years before your beneficiary would see a full payout.
+Graded benefits pay differently depending on how long you’ve held the policy.
+You need to survive at least three years before your beneficiary would see a full payout.
 Graded benefits usually look something like the table below.

-> 110% of Premiums Paid
+110% of Premiums Paid

 100% of Death Benefits